Throughout life, we form new relationships with all kinds of people.

 It is estimated that almost a third of all men with epilepsy have difficulty achieving and maintaining an erection at some stage (not all the time).
 There are a variety of options available now for management of this problem ranging from counselling, to medications to devices or surgery.

-Your doctor or organisations such as Men’s Health Space Australia can arrange any necessary tests, treatment, counselling or referrals to specialists.
+Your doctor or organisations such as Men’s Health Clinic can arrange any necessary tests, treatment, counselling or referrals to specialists.

 What to do

 - Recognise there is a problem

 Frequently people do not initially report these problems.
 Being able to directly talk about sexual difficulties can lead to solutions or improvements.
 It is important to discuss this with a professional (that you feel comfortable with) and look at options for you and your partner.
 This can be the hardest step, but don’t forget, this is a problem for many people.

 - Educate yourself and your partner about epilepsy